 All political efforts to deny the European patent for teff have so far been unsuccessful.
 Revocation of the patent was even put forward as an official question to the German federal government, but subsequently rejected.

-The last course is to file a nullity action against EP 16 46 287.
+The last course was to file a nullity action against EP 16 46 287.
+This has since been successful, and the patent owner has waived the German part of the patent.